jmtalarn/elm-personal-site/content/posts/2017-12-03-3-must-have-tools-javascript-programmers-who-do-not-love-javascript.md

 ---
 title: 3 Must Have Tools for JavaScript App Development Programmers Who Do NOT Love JavaScript
-date: 2017-12-02T22:45:53
+date: "2017-12-02T22:45:53"
 type: post
 slug: 3-must-have-tools-javascript-programmers-who-do-not-love-javascript
 cover: /images/featured/drake-no-js-drake-yes-ts.png
-category: ['Guest post', 'Web development']
+category: ["Guest post", "Web development"]
 tags:
     [
-    'javascript',
+        "javascript",
-    'ecmascript',
+        "ecmascript",
-    'transpile',
+        "transpile",
-    'esdoc',
+        "esdoc",
-    'ejs',
+        "ejs",
-    'typescript',
+        "typescript",
-    'handlebars',
+        "handlebars",
-    'mustache',
+        "mustache",
-    'pug',
+        "pug",
-    'jade',
+        "jade",
     ]
 author: michael-kordvani
 ---

-Though I am all in the JavaScript camp when it comes to app development and programming, I fully acknowledge that there are plenty of other <a href="https://fueled.com/services/" target="\_blank"> app development</a> programmers who are not JavaScript fans.
+Though I am all in the JavaScript camp when it comes to app development and programming, I fully acknowledge that there are plenty of other [ app development](https://fueled.com/services/) programmers who are not JavaScript fans.

 <!--more-->